-Just as streaming music has overtaken buying physical music mediums, and digital streaming services like Netflix, Hulu and Disney+ have replaced physical rental stores and how they’re slowly replacing television as well, podcasts are well on their way of replacing traditional radio shows.
+Just as music streaming has overtaken buying physical music mediums like CDs, and digital streaming services like Netflix have replaced physical rental stores (and slowly replacing television as well), podcasts are well on their way to replacing traditional radio shows.
 We’re in the midst of an internet-centric generation where even games can be played without owning gaming hardware, and it’s all thanks to the magic of streaming.
-So then, I hear you’re looking for the best android app of them all for streaming your favorite podcasts.
-Well then, look no further!
-I’ve rounded up some of the best podcast apps currently available for your smartphone.
+So if you’re looking for the best Android app of them all for streaming your favorite podcasts, we’ve rounded up some of the best ones currently available for your smartphone.

-From multipurpose apps, to apps that are exclusively dedicated to podcasts all the way up to apps that allow you to record your own podcasts, we have pretty much everything here for you for both iOS and Android, so let’s jump in!
+From multi-purpose apps, to apps that are exclusively dedicated to podcasts, all the way up to apps that allow you to record your own podcasts, we have pretty much everything here for you for both iOS and Android.

 Spotify is actually a music streaming app first, but it does a pretty good job at podcasts too.
 It’s actually best as a one-stop-shop for all your music and podcasts.
-It has that sweet suggestion algorithm that we’ve all come to love Spotify for, as well as an immense library of both awesome music and awesome podcasts for you to check out.
-And if you’re only into podcasts, all of Spotify’s advantages, including recommendations and Premium features such as downloading, also apply for you.
+It has that sweet suggestion algorithm we’ve all come to love Spotify for, as well as an immense library of both music and podcasts for you to check out.
+If you’re only into podcasts, all of Spotify’s advantages, including recommendations and Premium features such as downloading, also apply to you.

-Anchor is actually another app that is developed and owned by Spotify.
-It doesn’t try to replace Spotify when it comes to hosting big-name podcasts, but if you’re into indie, less known ones, or even if you’re into actually recording your own, then Anchor is a great option for you.
+Anchor is another app developed and owned by Spotify.
+It doesn’t try to replace Spotify when it comes to hosting big-name podcasts, but if you’re into indie, less known ones, or into actually recording your own, then Anchor is a great option for you.
 It offers several editing options and you can add your own interviews, include background music from Spotify, sound effects, and more, among many other features.
 Its best proposal is how you can go from creating your podcast, distributing it online, to even monetizing it, straight from your smartphone.

 If you like to get involved in the creative process of podcasts rather than just listening, then this is one of the best podcast apps available out there.

 Google Podcasts is as barebones as it gets, but I mean, you don’t really need a lot of features if all you’re going to do is listen to your favorite podcast, right?
-In all seriousness, though, Google Podcasts is pretty amazing as a dedicated app, given how it allows you to not only listen to podcasts but also allows you to subscribe to them so you get notifications whenever a new episode rolls out, get recommendations for both shows and episodes, customizing your listening experience, and listening on multiple devices.
+Google Podcasts is pretty amazing as a dedicated app, given how it allows you to not only listen to podcasts but also to subscribe to them, get notifications whenever a new episode rolls out, get recommendations for both shows and episodes, customize your listening experience, and listen on multiple devices.

-It is really one of the best podcast apps available out there, even if it might be a little bit lacking (although not really) in features compared to others in the list.
-It does have an immense library to make up for it, though!.
+It’s really one of the best podcast apps available out there, even if it might be a little bit lacking in features compared to others in the list.
+It does have an immense library to make up for it, though.

-On the completely opposite end of the spectrum, though, we have apps with lots of features, and on the helm of that is Pocket Casts.
+On the completely opposite end of the spectrum, we have apps with lots of features, and on the helm of that is Pocket Casts.
 It’s an app for people who listen to a lot of different podcasts.
 It has a Material Design-based user interface, light and dark themes, useful search and filtering options, and much more.
-There is a whole plethora of features for both the playback experience and the app itself, which makes it perfect for people that want their listening experience tuned in just the way they want.
+There’s a lot of features for both the playback experience and the app itself, which makes it perfect for people who want their listening experience tuned in just the way they want.

-It’s definitely one of the best podcast apps out there, and one that is definitely worth a look.
+It’s definitely one of the best podcast apps out there, and one that’s definitely worth a look.

-Stitcher also holds its own as a viable alternative that is also pretty popular, clocking in at 5 million installs.
+Stitcher also holds its own as a viable alternative that’s also pretty popular, clocking in at five million installs.
 You can easily search for shows and even individual episodes.
-And you can also create playlists, find new podcasts, listen to the news, and more.
+You can also create playlists, find new podcasts, listen to the news, and more.
 It offers a premium subscription service for $4.99/month to remove ads and listen to original Stitcher shows.
-While the UI can be a little rough around the edges, it is still an amazing resource for downloading and listening to podcasts on your device.
+While the UI can be a little rough around the edges, it’s still an amazing resource for downloading and listening to podcasts on your device.

 It’s definitely worth a shot if you’re into having a massive library.